KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-StatusPageIo by spyder007](https://github.com/spyder007/MMM-StatusPageIo)

+1. found 'uses: actions/checkout@v3' in file `node.js.yml`: Replace it with v4.
-1. found 'node-version: [16' in file `node.js.yml`: Deprecated: Update to current version.
+2. found 'node-version: [16' in file `node.js.yml`: Deprecated: Update to current version.
-2. `node.js.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
+3. `node.js.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-3. found 'Magic Mirror' in file `CONTRIBUTING.md`: Replace it with `MagicMirror²`.
+4. found 'Magic Mirror' in file `CONTRIBUTING.md`: Replace it with `MagicMirror²`.
-4. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+5. found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
-5. found 'node-fetch' in file `StatusPageService.test.ts`: Replace it with built-in fetch.
+6. found 'node-fetch' in file `StatusPageService.test.ts`: Replace it with built-in fetch.
-6. found 'node-fetch' in file `StatusPageService.ts`: Replace it with built-in fetch.
+7. found 'node-fetch' in file `StatusPageService.ts`: Replace it with built-in fetch.

 ## [MMM-SteamPlaytime by buxxi](https://github.com/buxxi/MMM-SteamPlaytime)